mlswg/mls-protocol/draft-ietf-mls-protocol.md

 } DirectPath;
 ~~~~~

-The length of the `node_secrets` vector MUST be zero for the first
+The length of the `encrypted_path_secret` vector MUST be zero for the first
 node in the path.
 For the remaining elements in the vector, the
-number of ciphertexts in the `node_secrets` vector MUST be equal to
+number of ciphertexts in the `encrypted_path_secret` vector MUST be equal to
 the length of the resolution of the corresponding copath node.
 Each
 ciphertext in the list is the encryption to the corresponding node
 in the resolution.